Nintendo Wi-Fi Connection: System features

 While the DS's firmware predated Nintendo Wi-Fi Connection, the Wii and DSi featured more robust internet connectivity, in addition to software patches.

 Pay & Play

 In 2008, Nintendo announced a new feature for the Wi-Fi Connection called Pay & Play.
 Games that used the Pay & Play feature had additional downloadable content (DLC) or services that required extra fees.
 These fees were paid for using Nintendo Points.
-A special red Wi-Fi Connection logo with the words "Pay & Play" was used to distinguish these games from the regular Wi-Fi assessable games.
+A special red Wi-Fi Connection logo with the words "Pay & Play" was used to distinguish these games from the regular Wi-Fi accessible games.

-The first games to feature Pay & Play were released in Japan as part of WiiWare on the March 25, 2008.
+The first games to feature Pay & Play were released in Japan as part of WiiWare on March 25, 2008.
 Final Fantasy Crystal Chronicles: My Life as a King, Kotoba no Puzzle Mojipittan Wii and Lonpos each had downloadable content available for 100 to 800 Wii Points.
 The first retail Wii titles to feature Pay & Play functionality are Samba de Amigo, Guitar Hero World Tour and Rock Band 2.